dragon2snow/NestopiaPlus/readme.txt

 - Enable auto frame-skip and uncheck the vsync button.

-- Keep the menu hidden when you're in fullscreen mode.
-Having it visible forces Nestopia to co-operate with GDI which adds extra overhead.
+- Keep the menu and any other window hidden when you're in fullscreen mode.
+  Having them visible forces Nestopia to co-operate with GDI which adds extra overhead.

 - Set the display mode to 320*240 8 bit.
 16/32 bit mode may be faster on newer graphic cards so you may have to experiment with this.